StanAngeloff/blog.angeloff.name/_posts/2012-06-28-vim-plug-ins-roundup-tips-tricks.md

 One of the greatest strengths of Vim is having your hands rest comfortably on the home row whilst you are editing away.
 It bugged me I can't do the same with my screen, i.e., focus my attention on a given area and have everything I am working on flow in that particular line of screen.
 You can achieve this in Vim by setting the `scrolloff` option to a relatively big value:

+{% highlight vim %}
 set scrolloff=120  " Total LoC visible on screen divided by 2 or higher.
+{% endhighlight %}

 It takes some getting used to, but eventually (hopefully) you will find there is less strain on your eyes.